THE TRUTH MATTERS

 In addition to the wholesale rewriting and manipulation of history, errors abound, some of them egregious and some benign.
 For example, one of the end title cards notes that Byron’s daughter died at the age of ten – this is not true, she died in 1822 at age 5.
 For a mistake like this to have slipped by the people involved with the movie speaks volumes about their concern for the truth.
 The cavalier rearrangement of the truth to suit the movie’s plot line is characteristic of the movie.
 It feels at times like the lives of Mary and Percy are reduced to the status of stage props to suit a theory held by the creative team of Mary Shelley.

 What makes this a truly bad movie is that is aspired to be so much more and fell so dramatically short.
 Unlike a superficial and trite film like Ken Russell’s atrocious Gothic, Mary Shelley aspires to be taken very, very seriously.
 And, sadly it will be taken seriously.
+I have read almost all of the reviews (almost all of them are tepid).
+None of them dig below the surface.
 Mary Shelley has the potential to corrupt the way people think about Mary and Percy for a generation.
-And this is unfortunate because the movie has appropriated and distorted one of the most important and nuanced creative relationships that we know of, and renders it in flat, monochrome colours.
+And this is unfortunate because the movie has appropriated and distorted one of the most important and nuanced creative relationships that we know of, and renders it in a flat monochrome.
 The protagonists of this film should be role models for no one.
 This is not how Frankenstein was written; this is not how their lives were lived.